karenpeng/devart-template/project_posts/2014-02-01-Drawing-Comes-To-Life.md

 ```

-Ok, now is is time to run a test.
+Ok, now it is time to run a test.

 https://www.youtube.com/watch?v=MJ2vEjRQbfA